 IVEDC staff is required to obtain food handler certifications to serve children breakfast, lunch and snacks.
+IVEDC Head Start will pay for the volunteer to attain their food handler certification.
 A volunteer may not help serve the children unless a food handler certification is obtained and given to the site director to keep posted in the kitchen.
 This certification is a requirement for staff and we request that volunteers refrain from assisting with meals or obtain the certification.
 If you would like to obtain a certification, alert your site director and we can assist you in the process!